 - Staff will be trained in maintaining PHI for each client.

 - Requests for PHI from any person outside of the client’s treatment team, shall be analyzed and reviewed to ensure compliance with State and Federal regulations.

 HIPAA Privacy Notice and Rights

-We are required by law to maintain the privacy of protected health information, to provide individuals with notice of our legal duties and privacy practices, and to notify affected individuals following a breach of unsecured protected health information.
+This Notice is to provide you with information concerning our legal duties and privacy practices, and to notify affected individuals following a breach of unsecured PHI.

 - Other individuals as mandated by law.